-Flotation test work was carried out at SGS Lakefield with over 150 individual flotation tests using several types of collectors, depressants and considered thrifting of physical flotation conditions.
-SGS Lakefield has extensive experience in mineral processing of a number of rare earth deposits.
+Flotation test work was carried out at SGS Lakefield and other international laboratories with over 150 individual flotation tests using several types of collectors, depressants and considered thrifting of physical flotation conditions.
+SGS Lakefield has extensive experience in mineral processing of rare earth deposits.